aanyasinghdhaka/project-dashboard-django/README.md

 # Project Tracking Dashboard

 An internal full-stack analytics dashboard built with **Django** and **Chart.js** to visualize project metrics and track progress.
+You can check out the project : https://aanya-project-dashboard.onrender.com/

 ## Features
 - Interactive **bar and pie charts** showing project progress and status distribution.